publiclab/image-sequencer/README.md

 * DataURLs

-return value: **none** (A callback should be used to ensure the image gets loaded) The callback is called within the scope of a the sequencer.
+return value: **none** (A callback should be used to ensure the image gets loaded) The callback is called within the scope of a sequencer.
 For example:
 (addSteps is defined later)

 ```js